 Organizer was Spanish BMX pioneer Mr. Joan Ventura.
 The event was held at the BMX track of "Can Cortes".
 In general the organization was of low quality, many problems occurred and even the policy had to go out on the track to restore law and order.
 Many National representatives protested afterwards at the I.BMX.F office.

 July 31st.
-The National BMX Association of South Africa confirmed sending 2 correspondents to the Canadian I.BMX.F.
-Congress to come.
+The National BMX Association of South Africa confirmed sending 2 correspondents to the upcoming Canadian I.BMX.F.
+Congress.

 Among other things a same kind of letter came in from Australia, written by Mr. Ross Fisher, National President of the A.BMX.Ass:

-"I learnt that you are going to resign as G.S. and that was most disappointed.
+"I learned that you are going to resign as General Secretary and that was most disappointed.
 I do hope that your successor will be as capable as you have been and can continue your excellent work."

 August 8th.
 Mr. Giorgio Ceruti did inform the I.BMX.F. office by letter that the Associazione Italiana BMX changed its offices from Mr. Aldo Gandolfo in Alassio to Pozzaglio.

 The general assembly of the A.I.B. will decide ending 1985 on a new president and revision of some article of the Statutes.
-Ending 1985 indeed a new constitution had been received.
+Ending 1985 indeed a new constitution has been received.
 The newly formed A.I.B.
-Italian Association of BMX had been established by: Claudio Brusi, Giorgio Ceruti, Angiolino Gafforni, Fausto Gennari, Liliana Raimondi, Franco Gandolfi and Attilio Generali.
+Italian Association of BMX has been established by: Claudio Brusi, Giorgio Ceruti, Angiolino Gafforni, Fausto Gennari, Liliana Raimondi, Franco Gandolfi and Attilio Generali.